Irene of Greece, Duchess of Aosta

 © Unofficial Royalty 2014

-Born in Athens, Greece on February 13, 1904, Irene was the second of the three daughters and the fifth of the six children of King Constantine I of Greece and Princess Sophie of Prussia, a granddaughter of Queen Victoria.
-The name Irene is derived from the Greek word for peace and the princess may have been given that name due to the so-called Macedonian Struggle, a period of violent skirmishes, guerilla warfare, and political assassinations in the Balkans that began the year of her birth.
+Born in Athens, Greece, on February 13, 1904, Irene was the second of the three daughters and the fifth of the six children of King Constantine I of Greece and Princess Sophie of Prussia, a granddaughter of Queen Victoria.
+The name Irene is derived from the Greek word for peace, and the princess may have been given that name due to the so-called Macedonian Struggle, a period of violent skirmishes, guerrilla warfare, and political assassinations in the Balkans that began the year of her birth.

 Irene had five siblings:

-The Greek royal family spent a significant amount of time in exile during Irene’s childhood.
-After her father’s death in 1922, Irene moved with her mother and younger sister permanently to Italy.
-Irene lived in Florence with her mother and younger sister in a somewhat ordinary villa.
+The Greek royal family spent significant time in exile during Irene’s childhood.
+After her father died in 1922, Irene permanently moved to Italy with her mother and younger sister.
+There they lived in Florence in a somewhat ordinary villa.
 During Irene’s time in Florence, she trained as a nurse in a local hospital.
-She was also seen out at local dance halls and cafes and generally living the life of a typical young adult of the time.
-She was fond of the Scottish Highlands, regularly taking trips there with Helen.
+She was also seen out at local dance halls and cafes and generally living the life of a typical young adult.
+Irene was fond of the Scottish Highlands, regularly taking trips there with her sister Helen.
 In late 1926, Irene and Katherine simultaneously came down with appendicitis, but both made quick recoveries.

 Irene was linked for some time to Tsar Boris III of Bulgaria.
 Following her sister Helen’s disastrous experience as the wife of King Carol II of Romania, Irene was said to have declared that she would not marry a Balkan royal.
-Irene was engaged to Christian of Schaumburg-Lippe, her distant cousin, in October 1927.
+In October 1927, Irene was engaged to Christian of Schaumburg-Lippe, her distant cousin.
 The engagement was broken off reportedly due to Irene’s dislike of Germany.

-Irene and her sister Katherine served as bridesmaids for their cousin Marina when she married George, Duke of Kent in 1934.
+In 1934, Irene and her sister Katherine served as bridesmaids for their cousin Marina when she married George, Duke of Kent, son of King George V of the United Kingdom.
 As royal weddings tend to encourage gossip about other possible couples, talk of a future husband for Irene began to simmer again.
 She was mentioned as being linked to Nicholas of Romania, a family with whom her own already had two links.
-Her sister Helen and brother George both married into the Romanian royal family.
+Her sister Helen and brother George had married into the Romanian royal family.
 In the late 1930s, Irene was named as a possible bride to the widowed Leopold III, King of the Belgians.
 Neither of these prospective marriages progressed beyond talks.

-Irene was also instrumental in encouraging “Green Week” in Athens, a time when many trees were planted on the streets of the city to encourage natural beauty and shade.
+Irene was also instrumental in encouraging “Green Week” in Athens, a time when many trees were planted on the city’s streets to encourage natural beauty and shade.
 Her brother George II liked the idea and appealed to ambassadors of several different countries for donations of trees.

 Irene again became engaged in May 1939 to Prince Aimone of Savoy, 4th Duke of Aosta.
 Aimone was the son of Emanuele Filiberto, Duke of Aosta and Hélène of Orléans, once a potential bride for both Albert Victor, Duke of Clarence and Nicholas II of Russia.
 Aimone was descended from Ferdinand VII of Spain, Louis-Philippe of France, and Victor Emmanuel II of Italy, and was at one time thought to marry Infanta Beatriz of Spain.
 The engagement between Irene and Aimone was considered to be “a love match without political significance,” although there was some speculation that the marriage was arranged to ease tension over Italian troops being stationed near the Greek border.
 The two had known one another for some time, as the Greeks in exile in Italy had become close with the Savoy family.